hackattendant/Lane-Detection-Python/README.md

 ![alt text](https://raw.githubusercontent.com/peacockethan/CarND-Advanced-Lane-Lines-P4/master/output_images/threshold.jpg)

 ### 3. I applied a mask after the binary image was created

+the code for creating a polygonal mask can be seen in block 12.

 here you can see the binary-masked image:

 ![alt text](https://raw.githubusercontent.com/peacockethan/CarND-Advanced-Lane-Lines-P4/master/output_images/4mask.jpg)